-Term Definition Explanation RFP Request for Proposal A document issued by an organization that desires to procure services or commodities; the document typically outlines the services or commodities desired and initiates the formal procurement process.
-SI Systems Integrator A company that specializes in integrating multiple component subsystems or parts into a single system.
-System of Records System of Records A group of records under control of any federal agency from which information is retrieved by the name of the individual or by some identifying number, symbol, or other identifying particular assigned to the individual.
-SORN System of Records Notice A notice in the Federal Register in which a federal agency announces the establishment, amendment, or deletion of a system of records.
-SP Service Provider A telecommunications company that provides service (i.e., wireline voice, wireless voice, wireline broadband, wireless broadband) to consumers.
-States States, territories, and Tribal lands 50 U.S. States + DC, Puerto Rico, Guam, U.S. Virgin Islands, Northern Mariana Islands, American Samoa, and tribal lands.
+Term Definition Explanation States States, territories, and Tribal lands 50 U.S. States + DC, Puerto Rico, Guam, U.S. Virgin Islands, Northern Mariana Islands, American Samoa, and Tribal lands.
 TPIV Third party identity verification A service that verifies the existence of a person who corresponds to the PII submitted by an applicant by using public and private records (e.g., birth certificates, real estate ownership, credit history).
-UI/UX User Interface / User Experience The components of a system that humans interact with, as well as the actual experience of an end user's interaction with the system.

-Term Definition Explanation USAC The Universal Service Administrative Company A non-profit corporation designated by the Federal Communications Commission (FCC) as the permanent administrator of the Universal Service Fund (USF), which includes the Lifeline program.
+UI/UX User Interface / User Experience The components of a system with which humans interact, as well as the actual experience of an end user's interaction with the system.
+USAC The Universal Service Administrative Company A non-profit corporation designated by the Federal Communications Commission (FCC) as the permanent administrator of the Universal Service Fund (USF), which includes the Lifeline program.
 USF Universal Service Fund A fund, established by the Telecommunications Act of 1996, whose goal is to ensure that every American has access to vital telecommunications services; the Lifeline program is a component of the USF.
-Verifier Partner A data source used to check for Lifeline eligibility An agency or organization (often, but not exclusively, governmental) that partners with the National Verifier to provide a data source that the National Verifier can check in order to determine whether an applicant is eligible for the Lifeline subsidy.